 This chapter describes how to set up information such as From email addresses, Mailing List Groups and email templates.
 It assumes that the basic functionality necessary for your server to send and process emails in the first place has already been configured.
-See Email System Configuration in Advanced configuration for details.
+See CiviMail Setup in the System Administrator Guide for details.

 Configuring your organisation's contact information¶